 This is especially true with the next generation of consumers.
 According to Mintel Reports, Gen Z represent $44 billion in direct buying power.
 They are also expected to make up 40% of consumers by 2020.

 Consumers are becoming more tech savvy, and they expect brands to keep up.
 Because of this, ecommerce businesses now have a brand new horizon to pay attention to.

-Try before you by is exactly what it sounds like.
+Try before you buy is exactly what it sounds like.
 Customers get to try your products before they purchase them.
-The exact same way they do in physical stores.
+Similar to the way they do in physical stores.
 Generally, customers are also offered with the option to send it back for free if the customer decides not to buy the product.

 - Shoppers select their items on your website, then choose “pay later” at checkout.